terracraft321/programming-resources/README.md

 Amazon.com: The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change (9781491973899): Fournier, Camille: Books https://www.amazon.com/Software-Engineering-Google-Lessons-Programming/dp/1492082791/ref=pd_sbs_3/136-9912945-1580412?pd_rd_w=wx09O&pf_rd_p=3676f086-9496-4fd7-8490-77cf7f43f846&pf_rd_r=EJ03NDS31FDZ4GTKD9P7&pd_rd_r=a45dbd8a-325e-453b-b7c4-87cdb0aef076&pd_rd_wg=x0se3&pd_rd_i=1492082791&psc=1
 Software Engineering at Google: Lessons Learned from Programming Ov...
-Software Engineering at Google: Lessons Learned from Programming Over Time [Winters, Titus, Manshreck, Tom, Wright, Hyrum] on Amazon.com. *FREE* shipping on qualifying offers.
-Software Engineering at Google: Lessons Learned from Programming Over Time https://www.amazon.com/Staff-Engineer-Leadership-beyond-management/dp/1736417916/ref=pd_sbs_2/136-9912945-1580412?pd_rd_w=wx09O&pf_rd_p=3676f086-9496-4fd7-8490-77cf7f43f846&pf_rd_r=EJ03NDS31FDZ4GTKD9P7&pd_rd_r=a45dbd8a-325e-453b-b7c4-87cdb0aef076&pd_rd_wg=x0se3&pd_rd_i=1736417916&psc=1
+Software Engineering at Google: Lessons Learned from Programming Over Time [Winters, Titus, Manshreck, Tom, Wright, Hyrum] on Amazon.com. https://www.amazon.com/Staff-Engineer-Leadership-beyond-management/dp/1736417916/ref=pd_sbs_2/136-9912945-1580412?pd_rd_w=wx09O&pf_rd_p=3676f086-9496-4fd7-8490-77cf7f43f846&pf_rd_r=EJ03NDS31FDZ4GTKD9P7&pd_rd_r=a45dbd8a-325e-453b-b7c4-87cdb0aef076&pd_rd_wg=x0se3&pd_rd_i=1736417916&psc=1

 effective engineer, was a book about how to make the best use of your time as a engineer, use leverage to cause greater impact, support your team and you in the same process, be part of the success.
 Ease onboarding progress, how interview processe can be improved.
 What kind of problems should you tackle, when & how you should automate, the process vs decision making (batch scripts), running simple scripts regularly to catch problems early on.
 Have enough time to run scripts say 5-10 minutes.
 And do check ups with longer intervals. invest in the teams